aws-samples/hpc-applications/apps/WRF/README.md

 Two build approaches are provided.
 Both target WRF 4.6.1 by default.

+> **Recommendation:** The Intel MPI build (Option 2) delivers better runtime performance than the Spack/OpenMPI build, particularly at multi-node scale where Intel MPI's EFA integration and MULTIRAIL support provide up to 10% faster time-to-results.
+Use Option 1 for quick setup and testing; use Option 2 for production benchmarks and performance-sensitive workloads.

 ### Option 1 — Spack (GCC + OpenMPI)

 The simplest path.
 Spack handles all dependencies automatically: